stringtree/hath/README.md

 Slightly less common is the use of _module_exports_ as a function within the same file.
 This is a convenience to save the need to create a separate variable just to assign to _module_exports_.

-You may have noticed that the top-level call in the require.main of each example does not pass a callback.
+You may also have noticed that the top-level call in the require.main of each example does not pass a 'done' callback.
 If no callback is provided, **hath** sends test summary output to its configured 'summary' handler instead.
 By default, this writes to console.out, but is easily changed by supplying overrides to the _new Hath()_ constructor as described above.